The 7 best call center outsourcing companies for eCommerce (2026)

 A screenshot of the Ringly.io homepage, highlighting its AI phone support for Shopify stores.

 Ringly.io takes a unique, AI-first approach that’s built for Shopify stores.
-Its AI phone representative, Seth, answers calls 24/7 to handle common questions like "Where is my order?", process returns, and answer product FAQs.
+Its AI phone representative, the AI, answers calls 24/7 to handle common questions like "Where is my order?", process returns, and answer product FAQs.

 It connects directly with Shopify for real-time info and currently supports over 2,179 brands.

-Pros: You can get Seth set up in about three minutes, and it automates up to 73% of repetitive phone calls.
+Pros: You can get the AI set up within an hour for most stores, and it automates up to 73% of repetitive phone calls.

 This frees up your team for more complicated issues.
-It also supports 40 languages and has a risk-free guarantee, so you don't pay until it resolves at least 60% of your calls.
+It also supports 30 languages and has a risk-free guarantee, so you don't pay until it resolves at least 65% of calls.

 Cons: Ringly.io is focused on phone support, so it won't replace a full BPO if you also need human agents for email, chat, and social media.